 To find your meaning, invert the conventional advice.

 Instead of adding more things to your life, reduce.

 Instead of doing more research or watching TED talks, look within yourself and ignore external influences.

 Instead of trying to make a big impact on society, just make yourself happy.
-(When you’re happy, you’re more likely to make an impact anyway - but beware that “impact” is a society thought)
+(When you’re happy, you’re more likely to make an impact anyway - but beware that “impact” itself is a society thought.)